"What does a guy have to do to get nicked in this town? What does a man have to do to get some attention 'round here?"

 An odd Jewish story/joke has a dead man turned away from Heaven on the grounds that he's never sinned, which the system wasn't designed to cope with.
 He's returned to Earth and given one day to commit a sin so that he can get past the Pearly Gates.
 Unwilling to do anything really evil, he wanders around in increasing desperation until finally a woman propositions him.
 They sleep together, but in the morning he freezes in terror when she tells him he did "such a good deed last night."

-In the O. Henry short story The Cop and the Anthem, Soapy the bum wants to spend the winter in jail, but can't get arrested for anything.
+In the O. Henry short story The Cop and the Anthem, Soapy the bum wants to spend the winter in jail rather than on the street, but can't get arrested for anything.
 That is, until the end of the story, where he decides to get a job just before his arrest for loitering.
 This story was adapted into a Freddy The Freeloader sketch on The Red Skelton Show.

 In Terry Pratchett's Discworld series, there is a character named "Done It" Duncan, for his habit of telling the city watch, "Whatever it was, I done it!" in order to be given a bowl of soup and a night in jail out of the cold.
 They never believe him, but sometimes let him stay anyway.
 He is a valuable source of information, as he often reveals who the real perpetrators were.
 "It was me, not Coalface's boys like everyone says".